ajcwebdev/dash-transcripts/markdown_files/2024-01-15-insurance-on-dash-platform.md

 Rodrigo explains how 88i provides real-time insurance policies to Uber drivers in Brazil, with plans to expand coverage.

-16:06 - Technical discussion on implementing 88i's insurance platform on blockchain Rodrigo and Ryan discuss the technical requirements for building 88i's global insurance platform on the Dash blockchain.
+16:06 - Technical discussion on implementing 88i's insurance platform on blockchain Rodrigo and Rion discuss the technical requirements for building 88i's global insurance platform on the Dash blockchain.

 43:30 - Brazil's digital payment landscape and path towards a CBDC Rodrigo describes Brazil's PIX instant payment system and how it's paving the way for a central bank digital currency.